 You can appoint two or more agents, either through the Multiple Listing Bureau, or as conjunctional agents (so that the agents share the fees), or by giving each one a general sale authority (which entitles only the selling agent to commission).
 Most residential properties are sold through exclusive sale authorities because these give the agent the greatest incentive to earn the fees.

 You need to decide whether to sell by private treaty or auction.
 The selling practices in Melbourne vary from area to area, but private treaty sales still account for many transactions.

 Sale by auction is popular, but you should only choose an auction if you are prepared to pay the extra expenses, if you understand the content of the agent’s authority, and if you are satisfied that it is the best marketing strategy for your home.

 Auctions generally involve you, not the agent, paying for extensive campaign advertising.
 Advertising in a private treaty sale is usually much less expensive and costs can be borne by the agent.
-Ask for a detailed schedule of expenses, including the cost of flyers and signs.
+Ask for a detailed schedule of expenses.

-Unless your authority provides otherwise, the agent is entitled to be reimbursed for advertising expenses actually incurred.
+Unless your authority provides otherwise, the agent is entitled to be reimbursed for advertising expenses.
 Advertising services are generally sold at a discount by newspapers, signboard suppliers and printers to bulk buyers (such as agents).
-You are entitled to this discount unless you have specifically agreed to allow the agent to keep it.
+You are entitled to this discount unless you specifically allow the agent to keep it.
 The standard forms of authority contain a clause that states that the agent can keep the discounts.
 You can delete this clause and ask that the discounts be paid to you.